1. What is the University of the Philippines?

 When a college is declared autonomous from a CU, it is usually a temporary status until it meets all the requirements to be elevated to CU status.
 An example of this is UP Baguio.
 Since its inauguration in 1961, it was a regional unit of UP Diliman (UPD) and was then called UP College Baguio.
 In April 1999, the BOR approved its elevation from a UPD unit to an autonomous college under the Office of the President of the University and was called UP Baguio.
 In 2002, it was elevated to CU status.

 3. How can one qualify for admission into UP?

-The Varsity Athletic Admission System (VAAS), administered by the College of Human Kinetics of UP Diliman, awards slots to exemplary athletes and talented dancers who may not have taken or passed the UPCAT, after a stringent system of tryouts.
+For student athletes, the Varsity Athletic Admission System (VAAS), administered by the College of Human Kinetics of UP Diliman, awards slots to exemplary applicants who may not have taken or passed the UPCAT, after a stringent system of tryouts.
 VAAS students are required to represent the university in national or international sports competitions to maintain their status as UP students.

 4. What are the degree courses offered by UP?

 UP offers several undergraduate degree non-baccalaureate degree programs.
 For a full list, please visit this page from the Office of Admissions.